 Part of a Bigger Trend: AI’s Rapid Rise in Healthcare

 Epic is not the only player betting big on AI in healthcare, it is simply the latest sign that a massive wave is building.
-In fact, the health tech industry is in an AI arms race, with startups and tech giants alike pouring resources into smart medical assistants, clinical documentation AI, and patient-facing chatbots.
+In fact, the health tech industry is investing heavily in clinical documentation AI, workflow tools, and patient-facing record review tools.
 Investors see the potential, with the global market for AI in healthcare projected to approach $200 billion by 2030, growing at an astonishing pace.
-There is a gold rush to revolutionize how healthcare is delivered, and we are already seeing the first nuggets of that future.

 -

 Ambient AI scribes are attracting huge investment: This summer, Ambience Healthcare raised $243 million to expand its platform.
 The system listens to doctor–patient conversations and generates structured medical notes and billing codes in real time.
 Over 40 U.S. health systems, including Cleveland Clinic and UCSF, are already using it.
-By cutting charting time nearly in half, it shows how automation can save time, reduce costs, and improve care consistency.
+It shows how automation may reduce charting time and administrative work.

 -

 Tech giants are all-in on clinical AI: Microsoft’s Nuance DAX automatically documents patient encounters.
 Atrium Health was first to deploy it, reporting reduced burnout and more patients seen per day.
-Internal data showed a 50% reduction in documentation time and a 70% drop in burnout symptoms among doctors.
 Microsoft is now scaling it through its healthcare cloud.
 Meanwhile, Amazon Web Services announced its own AI documentation service to summarize conversations recorded in exam rooms.

 -